 - Other controlled substances like Xanax and Ambien

-How Do You Get a Prescription From an Online Psychiatrist?
+How Do You Get a Prescription From an Online Psychiatrist or Primary Care Physician?

-Luckily, there are online tele-healthcare websites that are legitimate, safe, and discreet.
+Luckily, there are online telehealthcare and telemedicine websites that are legitimate, safe, and discreet.

 Seeing an online psychiatrist or doctor will give you access to mental health treatment in the comfort of your own home.

-Sites like PlushCare operate in all 50 states and offer appointments with a trusted primary care doctor or psychiatrist via telephone or video chat where you can get a proper evaluation, diagnosis and prescription for medications that may work for you.
+Sites like PlushCare operate in all 50 states and offer appointments with a trusted primary care doctor via telephone or video chat, where you can get a proper evaluation and prescription for medications that may work for you.

-To speak with an experienced doctor at PlushCare, just click here or call (888) 660-5348 to make an online appointment and discuss with a doctor the risks and benefits of possible psychiatric medications and if they are right for you.
+To speak with an experienced doctor at PlushCare, just click here to make an online appointment and discuss with a doctor the risks and benefits of possible psychiatric medications and if they are right for you.

 How Does an Online Psychiatrist Work?

-An online psychiatrist offers services through hospitals, mental health clinics, and tele-healthcare websites like PlushCare.
+An online psychiatrist or online doctor offers services through hospitals, mental health clinics, and tele-healthcare websites.

-During your scheduled appointment, the online psychiatrist you meet with will ask you questions and provide you with consultation, just as you would find in a traditional office setting.
+During an online appointment, you will meet with the medical professional of your choosing who will ask you questions and provide you with a consultation, just as you would find in a traditional office setting.

-Your first online psychiatry session will most likely include a brief orientation and an opportunity for you to provide your consent for treatment.
+Your first online session with a virtual psychiatrist or doctor will most likely include a brief orientation and an opportunity for you to provide your consent for treatment.

-At the end of your session, your psychiatrist will assess your situation and may offer some suggestions for the next session.
+At the end of your session, your doctor will assess your situation and may offer some suggestions for the next session.

-They may also prescribe any medications that they feel will benefit your treatment.
+An online psychiatrist or doctor may also prescribe medications they feel will benefit your treatment.

 What’s the Difference Between a Psychiatrist and a Psychologist?